Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

 ## Microsoft Fabric — Shared UX, design systems, and cross-product patterns

->Some images are unavailable to show publicly
+>Some images are unavailable for general public

 ### TL;DR